• ERA

 ERA

 The Academy of European Law (ERA) provides training to legal practitioners in European criminal justice cooperation and in other areas of European law.
 It was established in 1992 on the initiative of the European Parliament as a non-profit public foundation.
-Its patrons include most EU member states and it is supported financially by the European Union.
-ERA works with all practitioners of law, be they judges, prosecutors, defence counsel, law enforcement officers or lawyers in public administration.

 • Europol